nautobot/nautobot/nautobot/docs/plugins/development.md

 * Inject template content and navigation links
 * Establish their own GraphQL types and REST API endpoints
 * Add custom request/response middleware
-* Create top level navigation items
-* Modify existing navigation items
-* Create new panels for homepage
+* Add content to the Nautobot navigation menu bar
+* Add content to the Nautobot home page

 Keep in mind that each piece of functionality is entirely optional.
 For example, if your plugin merely adds a piece of middleware or an API endpoint for existing data, there's no need to define any new models.